-To directly compare the final analyses at 2140 with radar observations, $V_r$ and Z values simulated from the gridded analyses of CNTL1km and CNTLZ1km are mapped to the 1.45° elevation of the KTLX radar (Fig. 4).
-Here simple geometric mapping and spatial interpolation are done to simulate the observations in the radar coordinates.
-The beam pattern or reflectivity weighting for $V_r$ simulation is not considered.
-The use of 1.45° rather than the lowest 0.5° elevation is done to avoid the effects of ground clutter.
-At the distance of the low-level rotation features from the radar, the 1.45° elevation is still fairly close the ground (~1.18 km AGL).
+To directly compare the final analyses at 2140 UTC with radar observations, V_r and Z values simulated from the gridded analyses of CNTL1km and CNTLZ1km are mapped onto the 1.45° elevation of the KTLX radar (Fig. 4).
+Here, simple geometric mapping and spatial interpolation are done to simulate the observations in the radar coordinates.
+The beam pattern or reflectivity weighting for V_r simulation is not considered.
+The use of 1.45° rather than the lowest 0.5° elevation is chosen to avoid the effects of ground clutter.
+At the distance of the low-level rotation features from the radar, the 1.45° elevation is still fairly close to the ground (\sim 1.18 km AGL).

-At the time of final analysis at 2140, the observed OKC storm is in its mature stage (Fig. 4a, 4b).
-The analyzed $V_r$ and Z fields from CNTL1km show a general agreement with observations.
-The analyzed $V_r$ field (Fig. 4c) faithfully reproduces the general pattern of observed $V_r$ field (Fig. 4a), and clearly shows an inbound-outbound radial velocity couplet indicative of a mesocyclone near the southwestern tip of the reflectivity.
+At the time of the final analysis at 2140 UTC, the observed OKC storm is in its mature stage (Figs. 4a and 4b).
+The analyzed V_r and Z fields from CNTL1km show a general agreement with the observations.
+The analyzed V_r field (Fig. 4c) faithfully reproduces the general pattern of the observed V_r field (Fig. 4a) and clearly shows an inbound-outbound radial velocity couplet indicative of a mesocyclone near the southwestern tip of the reflectivity.
 The winds outside the mesocyclone are also well analyzed.
-The analyzed reflectivity field (Fig. 4d) is qualitatively similar to the observed field (Fig. 4b), exhibiting a hook echo in the main right-moving cell and a left-moving cell that is almost disconnected with the main cell.
-Note that by this time the observed Storm A (c.f.
-Fig. 1) has dissipated; the weak echo southeast of the hook echo is not associated with Storm A.
+The analyzed reflectivity field (Fig. 4d) is qualitatively similar to the observed field (Fig. 4b), exhibiting a hook echo in the main right-moving cell and a leftmoving cell that is almost disconnected from the main cell.
+Note that by this time the observed storm A (cf. Fig. 1) has dissipated; the weak echo southeast of the hook echo is not associated with storm A.

-For comparison, the analyzed $V_r$ and Z fields from experiment CNTLZ1km are plotted in Fig. 4e and 4f, respectively.
-When $V_r$ data are not assimilated in CNTLZ1km, the analyzed $V_r$ field (Fig. 4e) has a much poorer agreement with the observations (Fig. 4a).
+For comparison, the analyzed V_r and Z fields from experiment CNTLZ1km are plotted in Figs. 4e and 4f, respectively.
+When V_r data are not assimilated in CNTLZ1km, the analyzed V_r field (Fig. 4e) has much poorer agreement with the observations (Fig. 4a).
 The mesocyclone rotation is essentially absent and the field is smoother.
-The analysis of $V_r$ data helps capture the mesocyclone and improve the overall flow field.
+The analysis of V_r data helps capture the mesocyclone and improve the overall flow field.
 The corresponding Z field from CNTLZ1km (Fig. 4f) is very similar to that of CNTL1km (Fig. 4d) because of the direct assimilation of Z observations.